Impact of Covid-19 crisis on non-financial corporation and household accounts

 In line with their institutional competences, Eurostat and the European Central Bank (ECB) publish integrated non-financial and financial accounts for the euro area.
 Eurostat also publishes the non-financial accounts of the European Union.

-- The euro area (EA-19) consists of 19 Member States: Belgium, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Austria, Portugal, Slovenia, Slovakia and Finland, plus the European Central Bank, the European Stability Mechanism and the European Financial Stability Facility.
+- The euro area (EA) consists of 19 Member States: Belgium, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Austria, Portugal, Slovenia, Slovakia and Finland, plus the European Central Bank, the European Stability Mechanism and the European Financial Stability Facility.